-Formofossen was a powerful river waterfall on the Sanddøla River with a reported drop of 34m.
+Formofossen was a powerful river waterfall on the Sanddøla River with a reported cumulative drop of 34m over its entire run.

 I doubted that the waterfall’s main plunge was that tall based on what we were able to see, which the photo at the top of this page might attest.

-This was based on some of the infrastructure and signage that we saw during our visit.
+This was based on some of the infrastructure and signage that we saw during both of our visits – first in early July 2005 and later in July 2019.

 However, this stairway and outcropping felt dangerous since the river was flowing hard, and it seemed real easy to fall into the river if one were to slip and fall while on that rock.